pacha/cels/README.md

 Set the value of `key` to `value`.

-Typically, you don't have to explicitly use this operation unless you're replacing the element of a list at a given position, or `value` is a dictionary that you want to set _as-is_ without merging it with the contents of the input document.
+The `set` operation is the default one for all patch value data types, except for dictionaries.
+Typically, you don't have to explicitly use this operation unless you're replacing the element of a list, or `value` is a dictionary that you want to set as-is without merging it with the contents of the input document.

 ### delete